sojess041/CS391S1-Team-12/DATABASE_SETUP.md

 1. Go to your Supabase dashboard: https://supabase.com/dashboard
 2. Select your project (exzflisfpzytbqydausf)
 3. Navigate to SQL Editor
-4. Copy and paste the contents of client/supabase/schema.sql
+4. Copy and paste the contents of `client/supabase/schema.sql`
-5. Click Run to execute the schema
+5. Click Run to execute the schema (rerun whenever this file changes so Supabase picks up helpers like `get_visible_events`)

 ### 3. Integrate Database Functions
 The following functions are ready to use in your components: